Interdimensionality: Interdimensional motion

 \subsection{Examples of dimensional relativity}

 The following examples closely follow the scenarios schematically depicted in Figures~\ref{2021-inter-f2}(b,c).
-They have some similarities to ballistic missiles that avoid limitations of velocity from atmospheric drag (friction) by leaving and re-entering Earth's atmosphere, or are analogs of supercavitation.
+They have some similarities to ballistic missiles that avoid limitations of velocity from atmospheric drag (friction) by leaving and re-entering Earth's atmosphere, or are analogs of supercavitation---the formation of vapour bubbles in a liquid caused by flow around an object, allowing minimal friction movement inside liquids at nearly sound speeds.

 The first example, depicted in Figure~\ref{2021-inter-f3}, shows an interdimensional dive into a dimension that allows higher velocities, or rather traversals of space per time, in $\textsf{\textbf{M}}$ through ``jump'' into another dimension $\textsf{\textbf{N}}$, thereby creating a shortcut from two space-time points $\textsf{\textbf{A}}$ to $\textsf{\textbf{B}}$.
 This is different from breaking the intradimensional warp barrier by hyper-fast solitons in Einstein-Maxwell-plasma theory~\cite{Lentz2021} as it employs dimensional capacities that are not bound by intradimensional motion.